-- Play balance.
-Select whether or not to play the customer's balance to the caller. - Automatically dial.
-Select whether or not to automatically dial a fixed number.
-When a value is set here, the caller is not asked for a destination. - Play DMTF to caller when outbound call connects.
-Enter a DMTF sequence to play to the caller. - Authentication options: All entered values must be matched by the caller for the call to go through. - Callerid: the caller must send a callerid that matches an entered value. - Account number: The caller-provided account number must match the entered value. - PIN: The caller-provided PIN must match the entered value. - 5.
+- Locked: Select whether or not the account is locked.
+When locked, the account cannot be used. - Play balance: Select whether or not to play the customer's balance to the caller. - Automatically dial: Select whether or not to automatically dial a fixed number.
+When a value is set here, the caller is not asked for a destination. - Play DMTF to caller when outbound call connects: Enter a DMTF sequence to play to the caller. - Authentication options: All entered values must be matched by the caller for the call to go through. - Callerid: the caller must send a callerid that matches an entered value. - Account number: The caller-provided account number must match the entered value. - PIN: The caller-provided PIN must match the entered value. - 5.
 Click Save. - 6.
 When you set the type to be Remote access menu or Call back to the callerid, create a number pointing to the feature Remote access menu as the default destination.